All Products

 DeepSeek-R1

 DeepSeek-R1 is the first-generation inference model provided by DeepSeek.
-It is intended for improve the inference performance of LLMs through large-scale enhanced learning.
-Statistics show that DeepSeek-R1 outperforms other closed source models in mathematical inference and programming competition.
-Its performance even reach or surpass the OpenAI-01 series in certain sectors.
+It is intended to improve the inference performance of LLMs through large-scale enhanced learning.
+Statistics show that DeepSeek-R1 outperforms other closed source models in mathematical inference and programming competitions.
+Its performance even reaches or surpasses the OpenAI-01 series in certain sectors.
 The performance of DeepSeek-R1 is also stunning in sectors related to knowledge, such as creation, writing, and Q&A. For more information about DeepSeek, see DeepSeek AI GitHub repository.

 vLLM